faisalramzan77/FaisalRamzan77/README.md

 - Developing REST APIs and microservices with FastAPI and Flask
 - Working on NLP and LLM based solutions using real world datasets
 - Automating workflows with Python scripts and API integrations
-- Improving application performance, clean architecture, and code quality
+- Improving application performance, clean architecture and code quality
-- Exploring software engineering practices, system design, and AI deployment
+- Exploring software engineering practices, system design and AI deployment